thomas1242/MIPSsim/README.md

-#Petri Net Simulator for a Simplified MIPS Processor
+#Petri Net Simulator for a simplified MIPS Processor
 Generates step-by-step simulation of the Petri net model of a simplified MIPS processor.